 Nature-related risk governance requirements

 The circular requires that the institution define and document all the tasks related to nature-related risk governance as part of the competencies and responsibilities of the board of directors and its committees, the executive board, the independent control bodies and control functions, the internal audit function and the other relevant business or organisational units, in accordance with their roles under the FINMA guidelines.
+The maturity of the risks must be considered to define levels of control and governance required.

 Scenario analysis/stress testing